 - Go back to the front of the book after the wing fold.
 Start a new fold from the upper corner of the page toward the center of the book.

 - Continue making the hymnal angel’s dress until the end of the book.

 Make sure the folds are straight and even.

 - After all the folds are done, the book should be able to stand on it’s own.

 - Add a ribbon, hair or even a halo.

 - It makes a very simple and inexpensive gift to give to a music minister or choir director.

-- Decorate for every season.
+- Change the ribbon and decorate for every season.

 - Make a Fall Village and add some angels.